nmaapp/Linux/README.md

+# Introduction
 The subdirectory `Packages/` mostly contains packages for Arch Linux, some of which are published on [AUR](https://aur.archlinux.org/packages/?SeB=m&K=orschiro).
-The subdirectory `Config` contains all custom dotfiles that I am currently using on my Thinkpad X200T.
+The subdirectory `Config/` contains all custom dotfiles that I am currently using on my Thinkpad X200T.
 These config files are versatile and can be used on other laptops alike.

 # Config files description
 ## /etc/power.d/00-brightness